stacks-network/docs/src/pages/naming-services/architecture.md

 ---
-title: Blockstack naming service (BNS)
+title: Blockchain naming service (BNS)
 description: The BNS node is the heart of the system.
 It is responsible for building up and replicating global name state.
 ---